Sha'ab Rumi Diving — Sudan

 - Port Sudan Hyperbaric Facility (~80 km)

 Sha'ab Rumi is a legendary reef in the Sudanese Red Sea, home to Cousteau's Conshelf II underwater habitat and the famous 'shark arena' where dozens of grey reef sharks spiral in open water.
 Accessible only by liveaboard from Port Sudan, the isolation preserves Red Sea diving as Cousteau found it in the 1960s.
-Pristine corals, big schools, and virtually no other divers.
+Healthy corals, big schools, and virtually no other divers.

 Cousteau's Conshelf & Shark Arena

-Score Breakdown
+Score breakdown

 Click any score to see a detailed breakdown